riyaagrahari/Terraform-Azure/README.md

 # Terraform-Azure

-- HashiCorp Terraform is and Open source tool for provisioning and managing cloud infrastructure.<br >
+- HashiCorp Terraform is an Open source tool for provisioning and managing cloud infrastructure.<br >
 - It is a tool for Infrastructure As A code through which deployment of resources can be performed in few minutes using simple - configuration files in HashiCorp Configuration Lnaguage.<br/>
 - Terraform also supports Multi-cloud Deployment of resources using common HCL format.